What are some of the resources that I recommend?

 Piktochart – They have affordable packages, so that you can create your own posters, reports, presentations and marketing materials.

-Fat Cow – I’ve used Fat Cow to host my websites in the past.
-I did not have any issues with them – they were reasonable, the sites loaded at average speed and the customer support was fast and reliable.
+Fat Cow*– I’ve used Fat Cow to host my websites in the past and I did not have any issues with them.
+They were reasonably priced, the sites loaded at average speed, and the customer support was fast and reliable.